Cerebro: History

-In later stories, Cerebro is replaced by Cerebra (referred to as Cerebro's big sister), a machine the size of a small room in the basement of Xavier's School For Higher Learning.
-Though designed to resemble the film version of Cerebro, Cerebra is much smaller than the films' version.
-It resembles a pod filled with a sparkling fog that condenses into representations of mental images.

-After it is discovered that Terrigen Mist is toxic to mutants and Storm's X-Men move to Limbo, Forge programs Cerebra into the body of a Sentinel and uploads her with the capability to showcase human emotion.
-Cerebra accompanies the X-Men on many of their missions to help find mutants and bring them to X-Haven where they will be safe from the Terrigen Mist.
-Along with being able to detect mutants Cerebra can also fly and teleport, serving as a bridge between Earth and Limbo.
+In later stories, Cerebro is replaced by Cerebra (referred to as Cerebro's older sister), a machine the size of a small room held in the basement of Xavier's School For Higher Learning.
+Cerebra is later transferred into the body of a Sentinel and given the capability of human emotion.
+Cerebra accompanies the X-Men on many of their missions to help find mutants and bring them to X-Haven, where they will be safe from the toxic Terrigen Mist.
+Along with being able to detect mutants.
+Cerebra can fly and teleport, serving as a bridge between Earth and the X-Men's base in Limbo.